atomcult/lxd-primer/README.md

   # It's convenient to have some basic setup common to all your containers.
   # Be wary of contamination!
 Half the point of containers is to have a clean environment to test.
   #
-  # For my setup, I have a clean version of my configuration files (fish, vim,
+  # For my setup, I have a clean version of my configuration files (fish, git, etc.)
-  #     git, etc.) in `~/.config/lxd/<profile>` and a working version in
+  #     in `~/.config/lxd/<profile>` and a working version in `~/.local/share/lxd/<profile>`.
-  #     `~/.local/share/lxd/<profile>`.
-If the working version ever gets too cluttered,
+  #     If the working version ever gets too cluttered, I can just nuke it and replace with
-  #     I can just nuke it and replace with the clean copies.
-Note that I've chosen these
+  #     the clean copies.
+Note that I've chosen these directories arbitrarily.
-  #     directories arbitrarily.
   dot-config:
     path: /root/.config
     source: /home/jbrock/.local/share/lxd/snapcraft